hynek/structlog/README.md

 ## Sponsors

 *structlog* would not be possible without our [amazing sponsors](https://github.com/sponsors/hynek).
-Especially those generously sponsoring us at the *The Organization* level and higher:
+Especially those generously supporting us at the *The Organization* tier and higher:

 <p align="center">
    <a href="https://www.variomedia.de/">